MirrorNetworking/Mirror/doc/Articles/Guides/Sync/SyncSortedSet.md

 ## Usage

 Create a class that derives from SyncSortedSet for your specific type.
-This is necessary because Mirror will add methods to that class with the weaver.
+This is necessary because MirrorNG will add methods to that class with the weaver.
 Then add a SyncSortedSet field to your NetworkBehaviour class.
 For example:

 ```cs
 class Player : NetworkBehaviour {